glenn20/mp-image-tool-esp32/README.md

   - `mp-image-tool-esp32 ESP32_GENERIC-20231005-v1.21.0.bin` or
   - `mp-image-tool-esp32 /dev/ttyUSB0` (Linux) or
   - `mp-image-tool-esp32 COM1` (Windows)
-- Change the size of the flash storage for the firmware file:
+- Change the size of the flash storage programmed into the firmware header:
   - `--resize-flash 8M` or `-f 8M`
 - Rewrite or modify the partition table:
   - `--table ota` : install an OTA-enabled partition table